'Star Trek' sequel tops weekend box office in North America

 The movie is the second "Star Trek" film directed by "Lost" TV show creator J.J.
 Abrams, who rebooted the Star Trek franchise with more action and has attempted to broaden it to a wider audience beyond hard-core "Trekkies" who were fans of the classic 1960s TV show and 10 previous big-screen adaptations.

-Abrams' 2009 instalment was a critical success, though analysts were disappointed with foreign box office sales of about $130 million, just one-third of its global take of $386 million.
+Abrams' 2009 installment was a critical success, though analysts were disappointed with foreign box office sales of about $130 million, just one-third of its global take of $386 million.

 Critics have embraced "Into Darkness," which as of Sunday had earned an 87 percent positive rating on review aggregation website Rotten Tomatoes.
 Audiences responded with an "A" rating in surveys by CinemaScore.